Ziwi01/proveasio/README.md

 - Tmux (`.tmux.conf`)
 - GIT config (`.gitconfig`)

-If you already have any of those files, you can either turn off overwrites, or back them up before overwriting, by setting appropriate option in `roles/config/vars/main.yml`:
+If you already have any of those files, you can either turn off overwrites, or back them up before overwriting, by setting appropriate option in `vars/overrides.yml`:

 - `dotfiles_overwrite` (default: true)
 - `dotfiles_backup` (default: false)

 You can also granulize this on per-component basis - see mentioned `vars/main.yml`.

-Additionally, configs for below apps will be updated (disable overwrite in `roles/config/vars/main.yml` if needed)
+Additionally, configs for below apps will be updated (disable overwrite in `vars/overrides.yml` if needed)

 - thefuck (`~/.config/thefuck/settings.py`)
 - LazyGIT (`~/.config/lazygit/config.yml`)
 - ansible-lint (`~/.ansible-lint`)
 - lunarvim (`~/.config/lvim/config.lua`)

+# Releases

+Using `master` branch comes with certain amount of danger, as most of the tools used are set to `latest` version.
+This can cause issues, when those underlying tools introduce a breaking change.
+Moreover, as I personally try very hard not to make any breaking changes, it can always happen.
+If you want more stability, please checkout to a release tag before applying the changes - it will have fixed versions of (almost) all used tools.

+I will try push new releases with updated (tested) software versions once in a while (even when there is no change to the automation itself), but you can set them yourself:

+1. After automation is run (either with `latest` or fixed versions set), it will print out all used versions and save them in `current-versions.yaml` file (this file is added to `.gitignore`)
+2. You can copy-paste those versions into `vars/overrides.yml` so they will be used for future runs.

+# Configuration customizations

+As described in [`config role`](#config-role) section, there are certain configuration files which are part of this automation.
+In order to keep you personal configuration in those files, there are two options:

+1. (not recommended) Disable particular config file(s) management in `vars/overrides.yml` using variables like `dotfiles_overwrite: false` or similar.
+This will prevent any updates of those config files in the future.
+For list of possible variables, see respective `roles/<role>/vars/main.yml`.
+2. (**recommended**) I personally suggest to checkout a local branch, modify any configuration file(s) there (+commit), and just merge upstream changes to your branch (either from master or tag) when needed.
+That way, you can have both your own modifications to the file, and possible upcoming improvements/features which will come with those files.
+In case of confilcts, you can either choose your own piece of config, or the incoming one.

 # Usages